-Personal, Social, Health and Economic (PSHE) Education helps children identify, manage and even celebrate the many personal, economic and social challenges they face during their time at school and in the future.
+Personal, Social, Health, Citizenship and Economic (PSHCE) education helps children identify, manage and even celebrate the many personal, economic and social challenges they face during their time at school and in the future.

 We recognise that ‘pupil voice’ (pupils being engaged as active participants in their education) is vitally important for ensuring that children feel valued, safe and supported in their environment.
 Our school council plays a key role in encouraging pupil voice.
 A child from each class makes up the council and they attend regular meetings with the headteacher.
 Children are given the opportunity to make decisions and vote, as well being introduced to the democratic system.
 Year 6 house captains are supported by vice house captains.

 In Key Stage 1, pupils learn about themselves as developing individuals and as members of their communities, drawing from their own experiences and from the Early Learning goals for personal, social and emotional development.
 They learn about a healthy lifestyle and how to keep themselves healthy.
 Children are taught the importance of keeping safe.
 They are given the opportunity to show that they can take responsibility for themselves and their environment.